 Step 3: Choose Your Investments

 This step is where the fun begins.
 Everyone assumes that learning how to invest is complicated.
 But it doesn’t have to be.
 Actually, the data shows that it shouldn’t be.

-The dirty little secret that some of the big financial institutions don't want you to know is that you shouldn't pick individual stocks.
-Just don't do it.
+The dirty little secret that some of the big financial institutions don’t want you to know is that you shouldn’t pick individual stocks, unless you are comfortable taking that risk.

-If you aren't trying to pick individual stocks, then investing becomes extremely simple and you may even find it boring.
-And that's a good thing.
+If you aren’t trying to pick an individual stock, investing becomes extremely simple, and you may even find it boring.
+And that’s a good thing.

-The beautiful thing is that if you stick with diversified, low fee index funds, you'll outperform the majority of professional investors.
+The beautiful thing is that if you stick with diversified, low fee index funds, you can outperform the majority of professional investors.